etcimon/memutils/README.md

 The memutils library provides a set of 4 enhanced allocators tweaked for better performance depending on the scope.
 A new allocation syntax comes with many benefits, including the easy replacement of allocators.

-- GC : The GC Allocator pipes through the original garbage collection, but is integrated to support the new syntax.
+- AppMem : The AppMem Allocator pipes through the original garbage collection, but is integrated to support the new syntax and recommends manual management.
+If the `DebugAllocator` is disabled, automatic garbage collection works through this allocator but it will *not* call any explicit destructors.
 - ThisThread: This allocator is fine tuned for thread-local heap allocations and doesn't slow down due to locks or additional pressure on the GC.
 - ThisFiber: The Fiber Pool contains a list of destructors allocated through it and they are called when it goes out of scope.
 It is best used in a Fiber (Task) to prevent locking, GC pressure, and to release memory in the fastest way possible.